Package Leaflet: Information for the User

 When is the risk of a blood clot in a vein higher?

-The risk of a blood clot in a vein is higher during the first year you use a combined hormonal contraceptive for the first time.
-The risk may be higher if you restart using a combined hormonal contraceptive (the same medication or a different one) after a break of 4 weeks or more.
+The risk of having a blood clot in a vein is higher during the first year you take a combined hormonal contraceptive for the first time.
+The risk may also be higher if you start taking a combined hormonal contraceptive (the same medicine or a different one) after an interruption of 4 weeks or more.

-After the first year, the risk decreases, but it is always slightly higher than if you were not using a combined hormonal contraceptive.
+After the first year, the risk decreases, but it is always slightly higher than if you were not taking a combined hormonal contraceptive.

-When you stop using NuvaRing, your risk of a blood clot returns to normal in a few weeks.
+When you stop using NuvaRing, your risk of having a blood clot returns to normal within a few weeks.

-The overall risk of a blood clot in your leg or lung (DVT or PE) with NuvaRing is small.
+The overall risk of having a blood clot in the leg or lung (DVT or PE) with NuvaRing is small.

 Factors that increase your risk of a blood clot in a vein

-The risk of a blood clot is higher:
+The risk of having a blood clot with NuvaRing is small, but some conditions increase the risk.
+Your risk is higher:

-It is essential to inform your doctor if you have any of the conditions listed above, even if you are unsure.
+It is essential to inform your doctor if you suffer from any of the above conditions, even if you are not sure.
 Your doctor may decide that you should stop using NuvaRing.

-If any of the conditions listed above change while you are using NuvaRing, for example, a close relative experiences a blood clot without a known cause or you gain a lot of weight, inform your doctor.
+If any of the above conditions change while you are using NuvaRing, for example, a close relative experiences a thrombosis without a known cause, or you gain a lot of weight, inform your doctor.

 BLOOD CLOTS IN AN ARTERY